Contents On This Page

 - 5 How To Care For Your Cuticles

-Aside from growing natural nails, one other problem a lot of hand models faced daily is having to deal with grown cuticle.
+Aside from growing natural nails, one other problem, a lot of hand models faced daily has to deal with grown cuticle.

 So what’s an overgrown cuticle?
 A cuticle is said to be overgrown when it extends from its usual position (which is usually close to the proximal fold ) and then covering part of the nails.